keyur2maru/vad/README.md

 </p>

-VAD is a Flutter library for Voice Activity Detection (VAD) across **iOS** , **Android** , and **Web**  platforms.
+VAD is a Flutter library for Voice Activity Detection (VAD) across **iOS**, **Android**, **Web**, **macOS**, **Windows**, and **Linux** platforms.
 This package allows applications to start and stop VAD-based listening and handle various VAD events seamlessly.

-Under the hood, the VAD Package uses `dart:js_interop` for Web to run [VAD JavaScript library](https://github.com/ricky0123/vad) and [onnxruntime](https://github.com/gtbluesky/onnxruntime_flutter) for iOS and Android utilizing onnxruntime library with full-feature parity with the JavaScript library.
+Under the hood, the VAD Package uses direct FFI bindings to ONNX Runtime for native platforms (iOS, Android, macOS, Windows, Linux) and `dart:js_interop` for Web.
+All platforms utilize the Silero VAD models with full-feature parity across platforms.

 The package provides a simple API to start and stop VAD listening, configure VAD parameters, and handle VAD events such as speech start, speech end, errors, and misfires.

+**Note:** Echo cancellation is not available on Windows and Linux platforms due to limitations in the underlying audio capture library.

 <p align="center">
   <img src="https://raw.githubusercontent.com/keyur2maru/vad/master/img/screenshot-1.png" alt="Screenshot 1" />